Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Varstore_5/README.md

 #define EFI_IFR_FLAG_RECONNECT_REQUIRED  0x40
 #define EFI_IFR_FLAG_OPTIONS_ONLY        0x80
 ```
-The `EFI_IFR_QUESTION_HEADER` is a structure present in the IFR code of all our data elements:
+The `EFI_IFR_QUESTION_HEADER` in turn is a structure present in the IFR code of all our data elements:
 ```
 EFI_IFR_CHECKBOX     - checkbox
 EFI_IFR_NUMERIC      - numeric